Heratiki/altlas/dev_plan.md

    - Implement training report generation for better tracking and analysis
    - Integrate reporting into the training loop
    - Add automatic pattern analysis and insights

+8. **Eighth Priority: vLLM Integration (16.1, 16.2)**
+   - Replace OPENAI/LM Studio with vLLM for better performance and control
+   - Implement request optimization to reduce costs and improve throughput

 ## Tracking Progress